selimssevgi/learning/testing/junit/in-action.md

 - when you need to run several test classes at once, you create another object called a test suite

 - JUnitCore is a facade, operates with any of the test runners

+## ch03 - masterin junit

+- don't try to share the setup code by testing more than one operation in a test method
+  - use @Before and its friends to share fixtures between tests without combining test methods

+## ch04 - software testing principles

+- types of tests, white and black box testing

+## ch05 - test coverage and development